EricSkylar1/ControlFLite/README.md

 ```

-This will compile the extension and watch for file changes.
-Load the Extension into Your Browser Chrome
+The command will automatically open your browser and temporarily add the extension.
+If this doesn’t happen, please follow the steps below.

 ```
 Open chrome://extensions